MaciejIwan/3d-printing-shop/README.md

   # 3d printing shop app
+[IN PROGRESS] PHP web ecomerce application.
+Created for a 3D printing house.
 ## IDE setup
 ### To set up step debugger in phpStorm you have to config path mapping in IDE
 1. Go to Settings > Languages & Frameworks > PHP and create a server with a hostname localhost